Robert Mueller: Bush administration

-He was inducted into the Ranger Hall of Fame in 2004.

-As director, Mueller also barred FBI personnel from participating in enhanced interrogations with the CIA.
-At a dinner, Mueller defended an attorney, Thomas Wilner, who had been attacked for his role in defending Kuwaiti detainees.
-Mueller stood up, raised his glass, and said, "I toast Tom Wilner.
+As director, Mueller barred FBI personnel from participating in enhanced interrogations conducted by the CIA.
+At a dinner, he defended attorney, Thomas Wilner, who had been criticized for representing Kuwaiti detainees, standing and raising a glass to say, "I toast Tom Wilner.
 He's doing what an American should."
-However, the White House pushed back, encouraging more vigorous methods of pursuing and interrogating terror suspects.
-When Bush confronted Mueller to ask him to round up more terrorists in the U.S., Mueller responded, saying, "If they [suspects] don't commit a crime, it would be difficult to identify and isolate" them.
-Vice President Dick Cheney objected by saying, "That's just not good enough.
+The White House pushed for more aggressive methods of pursuing and interrogating terrorism suspects.
+When Bush pressed Mueller to round up more suspects inside the United States, Mueller replied, "If they [suspects] don't commit a crime, it would be difficult to identify and isolate them."
+Vice President Dick Cheney objected, saying, "That's just not good enough.
 We're hearing this too much from the FBI."

 Obama administration

-In May 2011, President Barack Obama asked Mueller to continue at the helm of the FBI for two additional years beyond his normal 10-year term, which would have expired on September 4, 2011.
+In May 2011, President Barack Obama asked Mueller to continue as FBI director for two additional years beyond his normal 10‑year term, which would have expired on September 4, 2011.
 The Senate approved this request 100–0 on July 27, 2011.
-On September 4, 2013, Mueller was replaced by James Comey.
+On September 4, 2013, Mueller was succeeded by James Comey.
 In June 2013, Mueller defended NSA surveillance programs in testimony before a House Judiciary Committee hearing.
 He said that surveillance programs could have "derailed" the September 11 attacks.
-Congressman John Conyers disagreed: "I am not persuaded that that makes it OK to collect every call."
+Congressman John Conyers disagreed, saying, "I am not persuaded that that makes it OK to collect every call."
 Mueller also testified that the government's surveillance programs complied "in full with U.S. law and with basic rights guaranteed under the Constitution".
-He said that "We are taking all necessary steps to hold Edward Snowden responsible for these disclosures."
+He said, "We are taking all necessary steps to hold Edward Snowden responsible for these disclosures."

 On June 19, 2017, in the case of Arar v.
-Ashcroft, Mueller, along with Ashcroft and former Immigration and Naturalization Services Commissioner James W. Ziglar and others, was shielded from civil liability by the Supreme Court for post-9/11 detention of Muslims under policies then brought into place.
+Ashcroft, Mueller, along with Ashcroft, former U.S. Immigration and Naturalization Service Commissioner James W. Ziglar, and others, was shielded from civil liability by the U.S. Supreme Court for post-9/11 detention of Muslims under policies implemented at the time.